-Dear Mr Lee
+Dear Mr Slaughter

-LOCAL AIR QUALITY MANAGEMENT: 2010 AIR QUALITY PROGRESS REPORT
+LOCAL AIR QUALITY MANAGEMENT: 2011 AIR QUALITY PROGRESS REPORT

-Thank you for consulting the Secretary of State for Environment, Food and Rural Affairs on Test Valley BC's air quality Progress Report.
+Thank you for consulting the Secretary of State for Environment, Food and Rural Affairs on Test Valley BC's Air Quality Progress Report.
 Please find comments on the report attached.

-On the basis of the information provided, the report is accepted.
-We look forward to receiving the council's progress report in 2011.
+On the basis of the information provided the conclusions of the report are accepted.
+We look forward to receiving the Council's 2012 USA by the due date which is the end of April 2012.